 - have any other medical conditions

-- are breastfeeding.
-It is not known if ACIPHEX passes into your breast milk.
-You and your doctor should decide if you will take ACIPHEX or breasfeed.
-You should not do both.
+- are breastfeeding or plan to breastfeed.
+It is not known if ACIPHEX passes into your breast milk or if it will affect your baby or your breast milk.
 Talk to your doctor about the best way to feed your baby if you take ACIPHEX.

 How should I take ACIPHEX?